 How to Stop Feeling Overwhelmed at Work: Understand Stress and Burnout

 These days feeling overwhelmed at work also means feeling overwhelmed at home.
-Many of us are still working remotely and feeling higher levels of stress and burnout.
-We are emotionally and mentally exhausted from the quarantine and pandemic.
+Many of us are still working remotely and feeling higher levels of work stress and burnout.
+Emotional and mental health is affected due to the quarantine and pandemic.
 Now we are bracing for a new wave as the Coronavirus variant spreads.

 Companies struggled during the pandemic and employees rallied by giving incremental efforts.
 People may be physically drained from working longer hours or taking on additional work after co-workers were furloughed or laid off.
 That’s not sustainable for the long run and we need to manage and understand stress, burnout, and anxiety.